rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 |Priority|High|

 **Pre-Conditions:**
-1. An STB device should be present in the network which is already acquired the Logical address before the test is performed.
+1. An STB device should be present in the network which is already acquired the Logical A before the test is performed.
 2. The HMDI CEC Adaptor should provide a way to read the acquired STB logical address.

 **Dependencies:**